Automated data onboarding and list loading, part 1

 - Develop your own custom solution using a collection of middleware technologies like data integration and business process automation, or

-- Use a comprehensive, self-service data orchestration platform like Openprise
+- Use a comprehensive, self-service revops automation platform like Openprise

 We think Option 2 is better.
 It’s a whole lot cheaper and faster than rolling your own solution, but hey, we’re biased.

 A Step-By-Step Guide to Automated Data Onboarding

 In this blog series, we’ll give you step-by-step instructions on how to deploy an automated data onboarding process, including all the different tasks that can be automated.
 Not all steps may be relevant to your situation, so just implement the subset of tasks that makes sense for your business.

 List loading is commonly a process that applies to B2B companies.
 But B2C companies have similar processes for onboarding purchased leads.
 The fundamental steps and technology involved are the same.
 The differences are: